Bhaskarrao Bapurao Khatgaonkar Patil

 Bhaskarrao Bapurao Patil is an Indian politician from Maharashtra belonging to Indian National Congress who served as the Member of the Maharashtra Legislative Assembly from 1990 to 1998.
 He was a member in the 12th, 13th and 15th Lok Sabha’s.
 He was also a member of Maharashtra State Assembly (M.L.A) for 3 times.
 He was elected from the Biloli Constituency (now Deglur) in the years 1990, 1995 and 2004.

 He was a member of Committee on Commerce, Consultative Committee, Ministry of Agriculture, Committee of Defense, and Joint Committee on Salaries and Allowances of Members of Parliament during his three Lok Sabha memberships.

 He was Maharashtra Government Minister for Co-operative, Home(Jail), Rural Development & Rehabilitation in Congress Government led by Sharad Pawar and Sudhakar Rao Naik.

 Bhaskarrao Patil Khatgaonkar founded the Godavari Manar Sahakari Karkhana.
 Through the Godavari Manar Sahakari Karkhana, he has helped lakhs of farmers and his constituents from Nanded through employment.
-Hence, he is extremely popular amongst the masses.
-His earnest work led to the upliftment of agricultural labor, dry land farming, rural development and water conservation programs.
-His outstanding public relations made him leader of masses and therefore he got elected thrice as Member of Parliament from Nanded Lok Sabha Constituency as well as thrice to Maharashtra Legislative Assembly from Biloli (now Deglur) constituency.
+Hence, he is popular amongst the masses.
+His work helped agricultural labor, dry land farming, rural development and water conservation programs.
+His public relations made him leader of masses and therefore he got elected thrice as Member of Parliament from Nanded Lok Sabha Constituency as well as thrice to Maharashtra Legislative Assembly from Biloli (now Deglur) constituency.

 He has worked for the welfare of the poor farmers and agricultural laborers in the rural areas of Nanded district, construction of link-roads, providing facilities of drinking water, electricity especially in Dalit basti area of Nanded; implementation of Govt. schemes like Sanjay Gandhi Niradhar Yojana and Shetkari Pension Yojana in Biloli Taluka of Nanded.

 His areas of interest include upliftment of agricultural labourers & dry land farmers, rural development, water conservation, integrated development & welfare of the people belonging to Below Poverty Line group in rural areas of Nanded.